tyconsulting/blog.tyang.github.io/_posts/2014-04-08-powershell-module-resize-console-updated.md

 <strong>Resize-Console –max switch</strong>

-Or “rsc –m” if use aliases.
+Or "rsc –m" if use aliases.
 The –max switch will move the window to the top left corner of the PRIMARY monitor and maximize the window size.
 It also set the buffer height to the maximum value of 9999. - This is equivalent to maximizing a normal window.

 Every time I get on to a box (most likely via RDP) for the first time, I always had to manually set the PowerShell console size to suit my needs. then next time I RDP in from another computer with different display resolutions, I often had to set it again.